- Home Decorating

-Since my grandmother's passing, it seems like the has certainly become more and more mainstream over the last few years.
-Just about everyone, from the elderly, to middle aged individuals, to even the younger generation, have grown to integrate principles of this design aesthetic into their own personal decorating tastes and palates. shabby chic design aesthetic
+Since my grandmother's passing, it seems like the shabby chic design aesthetic has certainly become more and more mainstream over the last few years.
+Just about everyone, from the elderly, to middle aged individuals, to even the younger generation, has grown to integrate principles of this design aesthetic into their own personal decorating tastes and palates.

 This article is intended to teach you how to distress furniture, and give you some methods to try out.
 These tips are all very 'hands on', so you'll get a real sense of involvement and personal touch with your distressed furniture creations.
 I'll teach you how to make it work, even distressing furniture with paint.

 Read on, and learn how to distress furniture now!

 Have you, personally, ever distressed your own shabby chic furniture piece(s)?

 I've mentioned earlier that learning how to distress furniture isn't hard, it's actually quite cathartic, and it's very true.
 This method is a lot of fun, because you actually get to beat the tar out of your furniture!
 Often you'll get an older piece, or one that could look old, but it's still in pristine condition without a nick on it.
 For the true shabby chic furniture experience, you'll want to create a worn out patina.
 Rather than wait for a hundred years of consistent use to do this for you, beat the tar out of it!